StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/VPC.md

 Network ACL Rules are evaluated by rule number, from lowest to highest, and executed immediately when a matching allow/deny rule is found.

 By default NACLs allow **all** inbound and outbound IPv4 traffic.

+#### Peering

+A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
+Instances in either VPC can communicate with each other as if they are within the same network.
+You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different Region.

+AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection and does not rely on a separate piece of physical hardware.
+There is no single point of failure for communciation or a bandwith bottleneck.